javub25/javub25/README.md

-## About me
+## Hi 👋, I'm Javi

-I'm a frontend developer who loves to create solutions and share valuable data to help people in their daily lives using:
+I'm a frontend developer who loves to create solutions and share valuable data to help people in their daily lives.

-✅ React <br/>
-✅ TypeScript <br/>
-✅ Jest / Testing Library <br/>

-Below, you could see my stack I'm working with!
+I specialize with React, TypeScript and Jest to check out my code works as expected.✅

+I would like to tell you that is enough, although I would lie to you, because I'm always learning something new.

+Feel free to check out my projects I've worked on in my spare time and give me some feedback!

 <br/>

 ## 💻 My Stack